-As part of this focus on collaboration, we will look at the various ways researchers and academic writers work together.
-This post is the first in a series based on SAGE Research Cases.
+As part of this focus on collaboration we will look at the various ways researchers and academic writers work together.
+This post is the first in a series of posts based on SAGE Research Cases. based on SAGE Research Cases.

 The selected cases are open access until the end of January, 2019.
 If the links have expired you can access them through with a 30-day free trial of the Cases platform, using your academic email address.